EDCD/EDDI/docs/VoiceAttack-Integration.md

 ## Commander Variables

   * {TXT:Name}: the name of the commander
-  * {TXT:Home system}: the name of the home system of the commander, set from EDDI configuration
-  * {TXT:Home system (spoken)}: the name of the home system of the commander, set from EDDI configuration as would be spoken
-  * {TXT:Home station}: the name of the home station of the commander in the home system, set from EDDI configuration
   * {INT:Combat rating}: the combat rating of the commander, with 0 being Harmless and 8 being Elite
   * {TXT:Combat rank}: the combat rank of the commander, from Harmless to Elite
   * {INT:Trade rating}: the trade rating of the commander, with 0 being Penniless and 8 being Elite